 The Behemoth appears only once in Job (40:15-24).
-This is a real animal since Job could "behold" this creature that the Lord made (40:15a).
-God would not have asked Job to view a mythical creature, nor would He have claimed to create such an animal if it was not real.
-That it is real is also supported by the association with the preceding twelve real animals, which the Lord spoke earlier (38:39-39:30).
+This is a real animal, as Job could "behold" the creature that the LORD made (40:15a).
+God would not have asked Job to view a mythical creature, nor would He have claimed to create such an animal if it were not real.
+That it is real is also supported by the association with the preceding twelve real animals, which the LORD spoke earlier (38:39-39:30).
 Gastor does not mention the behemoth in his treatment of the mythical creatures.

-The description of the beast ("Behemoth" is the intensive plural form of "beast" in Hebrew) further supports its existence as an actual animal.
-Most feel that the behemoth, due to its strength (40:16-19), herbivorous eating habits (40:15b, 20), life in the marshes (40:20-23) and fierceness (40:24) best describes the hippopotamus.
-However, this does not explain the large tail (40:17), so probably some plant-eating dinosaur is in view (cf. notes, 378).
+The description of the beast ("behemoth" is the intensive plural form of "beast" in Hebrew) further supports its existence as an actual animal.
+Most feel that the behemoth, due to its strength (40:16-19), herbivorous eating habits (40:15b, 20), life in the marshes (40:20-23), and fierceness (40:24) best describes the hippopotamus.
+However, this does not explain the large tail (40:17); therefore, it is likely that a plant-eating dinosaur is in view (cf. notes, 378).